 Telephone Consumer Protection Act (TCPA): This federal act entitles consumers who receive robocalls from collectors on their cell phones to compensation—up to $1,500 per call.

-2. Collecting Debts Not Owed: No debt collector, including banks, mortgage companies, collection agencies, or other financial institutions may attempt to collect more than is owed.
-This includes late fees when the debtor has paid on time; penalties; higher interest rates; attorney costs; or any other miscellaneous costs that are not part of the principal or interest of the debt.
+Collecting Debts Not Owed: No debt collector, including banks, mortgage companies, collection agencies, or other financial institutions may attempt to collect more than is owed.
+This includes late fees when the debtor has paid on time, penalties, higher interest rates, attorney costs, or any other miscellaneous costs that are not part of the principal or interest of the debt.

 Threats: Debt collectors may not create a false sense of urgency through the use of threats in attempts to collect a debt.
 This can include suggesting the following: legal action will be taken; an arrest will be made; criminal prosecution will be pursued; the debtor could face potential jail time; threats of repossession of the alleged debtor’s property, including cars, homes, and furniture; garnishment of wages; or threats to ruin credit.
-Unless the collector has the intention to carry out these threats and the legal ability to do so, by way of a final judgment, it is illegal to engage in these behaviors.

-5. Contacting Third Parties: Debt collectors may not speak to any party about a debt without the express permission of the alleged debtor, including family members, neighbors, friends, employers, or co-workers.
-Third party contact is only permissible if it is in an attempt to locate the debtor.
+Contacting Third Parties: Debt collectors may not speak to any party about a debt without the express permission of the alleged debtor, including family members, neighbors, friends, employers, or co-workers.
+Third-party contact is only permissible if it is in an attempt to locate the debtor.

-Statutory Damages: Under the FDCPA, debt collectors who violate the law’s provisions will be liable to the harassed consumer for up to $1000 in damages.
+Statutory Damages: Under the FDCPA, debt collectors who violate the law’s provisions will be liable to the harassed consumer for up to $1,000 in damages.
 The amount awarded will hinge on the frequency, duration, and veracity of the harassment.
-Under the FTCPA, consumers receiving robo-calls on their cell phones may be awarded up to $1,500 per phone call.
+Under the TCPA, consumers receiving robo-calls on their cell phones may be awarded up to $1,500 per phone call.

 Actual Damages: Additional damage compensation may include out-of-pocket costs or compensation for emotional distress and damage such as stress related injuries, which may include:

-Attorney Fees: If your suit prevails, the FDCPA permits the recovery of attorney fees.
+Attorney Fees: If your suit prevails, the FDCPA permits the recovery of attorneys’ fees.

-If you have been harassed by a bill collector in violation of the FFDCPA or FDCPA, you have legal recourse.
-To learn how an Orlando debt harassment attorney may be able to help, please fill out our free case review form today.
+If you have been harassed by a bill collector in violation of the FCCPA or FDCPA, you may have legal recourse, and our debt harassment attorneys may be able to help.
+We’re here to help you with a variety of cases, including car accident lawsuits, medical malpractice lawsuits, and other personal injury cases.
+Please fill out our free case review form today.